xari/xari-dev/content/blog/transducers/index.md

 Something that managers would do well to appreciate the importance of, if they hope to retain their best developers in the long-run.

 Let's examine this problem in light of the all-mighty transducer.
-We're going to write a transducer that can do the finite number check, and be composed with our `getMaxReducer`, allowing us to get what we want in a programatically generic way, out of a single `reduce()` call.
+We're going to write a transducer that can do the finite number check, and be composed with our `getMaxReducer`, allowing us to get what we want in a programmatically generic way, out of a single `reduce()` call.

 ```js
 const getMaxReducer = (a, b) => Math.max(a, b)